Code of Practice 4: The Calibration, Testing and Commissioning Requirements of Metering Equipment for Settlement Purposes V17.0

 Phase-advanced Reactive hour (PARh) Meters shall be calibrated in accordance with the relevant appendices as a Class 2 reactive Meter.

 Where Compensation is to be applied to a Blank Calibrated Meter by means of software, a quality assurance system covering such operations shall be in place to ensure that the Compensation is properly applied.
 Evidence of such quality assurance system and its use will be made available to the BSCCo on request.
-In all other cases (save where a Type A Calibration was carried out on a Compensated Meter) the Meter shall be re-calibrated using a Type C Calibration after Compensation is applied to ensure that the relevant Code of Practice overall accuracy requirement is met before return to service.
+In all other cases (save where a Type A Calibration was carried out on a Compensated Meter6) the Meter shall be re-calibrated using a Type C Calibration after Compensation is applied to ensure that the relevant Code of Practice overall accuracy requirement is met before return to service.

 5.1.2 Meter Calibration Criteria